 Secure Socket Layer (SSL) decryption: Security devices monitor network traffic 24/7 with event logs aggregated and reviewed for evidence of malicious activity.
 The capability to inspect SSL traffic has been added to this process, which facilitates discovery of malicious activity that previously would have gone undetected.
-SSL decrypted traffic accounts for over 41 percent of all cyberattacks currently detected by the
+SSL decrypted traffic accounts for over 41 percent of all cyberattacks currently detected by the Judiciary.

-Judiciary.
 The data gathered has enabled the Judiciary to proactively block attackers to prevent any disruption or degradation to essential services.

 National logging service: This centrally managed service enables courts and national program offices to collect, retain, search, alert, report, and analyze large volumes of computer-generated log messages in real-time to identify and troubleshoot both general and security-related IT incidents.
-This service is the main tool being utilized by the EOC to move toward proactively acting on identified issues before they impact the national infrastructure.
+This service is one of the main tools being utilized by the EOC to move toward proactively acting on identified issues before they impact the national infrastructure.
+National adoption of this service across all courts is mandated by 2022.

 Judiciary firewall service: The Judiciary has installed a dedicated security appliance (firewall) to the boundary between each court and the DCN, reducing the likelihood that a malicious event will spread laterally among courts.
 Its placement ensures a consistent configuration across locations and complements the security infrastructure at the Judiciary data centers.
 The Judiciary has implemented additional capabilities of these firewalls, such as vulnerability protection, spyware, and antivirus blocks, and URL filtering, which controls access to known hostile websites.
+As courts become more proficient in identifying threats and risks, tailoring security policies will be vital in maximizing the utilization of the service.

 Enhanced network segmentation: This will enhance the security of network resources by restricting access to specific network segments based on user access authorization and on the health and/or location of the device attempting to connect to them, and only allowing access to the minimum network resources required to perform a given function or task.
-This initiative will be conducted in an incremental, phased approach with the initial focus being on segmentation of DCN resources.
+This initiative will be conducted in an incremental, phased approach with the initial focus being on segmentation of internet data center (IDC) resources.
+Results obtained this initial phase will be used in formulating subsequent phases and culminate in segmentation of all DCN resources.

-Security infrastructure modernization for remote access: The Judiciary is assessing existing remote access services, products, and infrastructure for opportunities to enhance the remote access program, particularly for providing DCN access to a variety of devices.
-The Judiciary also is considering moving toward a Zero Trust Architecture, an information security model that requires verification for every user and device attempting to access an organization's network resources, regardless of how a device was furnished (e.g., by the Judiciary, personally owned, or other devices such as a hotel kiosk) and limits network resources to only those needed by the user.
+Security infrastructure modernization for remote access: The Judiciary is assessing existing remote access services, products, and infrastructure for opportunities to enhance the remote access program, particularly for providing DCN access to a variety of devices as well as improving the security, performance, and efficiency in how remote users connect to Judiciary cloud resources.
+The Judiciary also is considering moving toward a Zero Trust Architecture, an information security model that requires verification for every user and device attempting to access an organization's network resources, regardless of device type or ownership (e.g., Judiciary furnished, personally owned, or other devices such as a hotel kiosk) and limits access to network resources to only those needed by the user.

-Detecting, Analyzing, and Mitigating IntrusionsActivities in this area allow the Judiciary to react quickly and effectively to suspected security incidents.
-These activities include analyzing indicators of malicious activity detected by the mechanisms previously described, including event notification, remediation support, and data forensics.
+Detecting, Analyzing, and Mitigating Intrusions

+Activities in this area allow the Judiciary to react quickly and effectively to suspected security incidents.
+These activities include analyzing indicators of malicious activity detected by the mechanisms previously described, including event notifications, remediation support, and data forensics.
 They also include event correlation and analysis of activities across multiple services, tools, and devices.
 These activities address the impact of intrusions on systems and applications, including incident response plans, log analysis and review, and actions to redress exploited vulnerabilities.
 Keeping these capabilities current requires continually evaluating cyber threat trends and their potential impact on Judiciary assets as well as incorporating data derived from new tools.
 Priority efforts in this area will include the following: